quasarframework/quasar/docs/src/pages/vue-components/tabs.md

 ## Usage

 ::: tip
 QTabs can be scrolled horizontally when the width is longer than the container width.
 Adjust your browser accordingly to see this in action.
-On a desktop you will see chevons on either side that can be clicked.
+On a desktop you will see chevrons on either side that can be clicked.
 On a mobile, you can pan the tabs with your finger.
 :::

 ### Basic